 If you’re anything like us, you’ll have been eagerly counting down the days until November 16th.
-We’ve had the date marked on our calendars for ages now and we’re beyond excited long before Justice League was given an official release date.

 There’s loads of reasons why too.
 Firstly, it’s taken a full ten years to get the idea out of planning stages and into the studio.
 Then, of course, there’s all the great merchandise, video games, slot machines, and everything else that would look better with a superhero’s face plastered onto it – and let’s face it, what doesn’t look better with the addition of a super hero’s face?
 Finally, we’re looking forward to an amazing movie loaded with our favourite characters from the DC Extended Universe, as well as all the potential spin offs and side stories which another edition always ensures.

 It’s been anything but a formality bringing everybody’s favourite team of planet-saving, ever-powerful mutant heroes together on film.
 Ten years have passed since the initial rumours began to surface about a movie to be titled Justice League: Mortal.
 The Dark Knight series’ success made adding another story to the extended DC Universe a tricky issue back then and as Adam Brody aka The Flash joked at the time: “They [Warner Brothers] just didn’t want to cross their streams with a whole bunch of Batmans in the universe.”
 This shelved the idea but only temporarily.
 Over the last decade there have been multiple different edits of scripts hoping to be selected as the one eventually chosen as the debut blockbuster outing for the entire Justice League together at last.